-Pulp Stones are atypical structures that developed with calcified concentrations in the pulp chamber of your teeth.
-Pulp is the innermost layer located in the hollow center of a tooth and it holds the nerves, blood vessels to supply periodontal ligaments with nutrients.
-The calcifications inside the pulp cavity are hard to detect so that they become bigger and are termed as Denticles.
+Pulp Stones are typical structures that develop with calcified concentrations in the pulp chamber of your teeth.
+The pulp is the innermost layer located in the hollow center of a tooth and it holds the nerves, and blood vessels to supply periodontal ligaments with nutrients.
+The calcifications inside the pulp cavity are hard to detect so they become bigger and are termed Denticles.

 In most cases, the pulpal stones are sized between 0.05 mm and 4 mm in diameter.
 They have a diverse range of possibilities such as they are developed in milk teeth or adult teeth.
 Similarly, they are found in either the crown region or root portion.
 Some people have 1 pulp stone in a tooth whereas some people have over 10 pulp stones in a tooth.